Top-rated local movers that handle Omaha to Lancaster moves

 - Lancaster is less walkable than Omaha with a score of 29 out of 100 vs Omaha’s 48 out of 100.

-- Both Lancaster and Omaha have the same bike-friendliness score of 42 out of 100, meaning Lancaster is about as safe for cyclists as Omaha.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Lancaster and Omaha have similar bike-friendliness scores (42 vs 40), meaning Lancaster is about as safe for cyclists as Omaha.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-- Lancaster and Omaha have a similar crime rate.
+- Lancaster and Omaha have a similar crime rate with scores of 45.5 and 45.72, respectively.

-Other things to consider for your Omaha vs. Lancaster move
+Other things to consider for your Omaha to Lancaster move

 - State regulator: You can verify a California moving company’s license by visiting the state’s public utilities commission.